 Now, watchOS 6 is set to bring an App Store to your Apple Watch for the very first time.
 That may encourage app developers to take the Apple Watch more seriously, so 2019 may be a big year for great new apps on your wrist.

 The Apple Watch 4 is proving pretty popular too, and that's why you're probably here checking out the new apps.
-In fact, it's one of the best smartwatch options out there, and now we're at the fourth generation it's becoming a particularly accomplished smart option for your wrist.
+In fact, it's one of the best smartwatch options out there, though it has been overtaken by the new Apple Watch 5.

 Jump to best Apple Watch apps for...